Chlorpheniramine/ phenylephrine/ aspirin effervescent tablets

 Brand Name: Alka-Seltzer Plus Sparkling Original Cold Formula

-Chlorpheniramine/phenylephrine/aspirin effervescent tablets is used for:
+Chlorpheniramine/ phenylephrine/ aspirin effervescent tablets are used for:

 Relieving symptoms of sinus congestion, pressure, runny nose, sneezing, sore throat, aches, and pains due to a cold.
 It also temporarily reduces fever.
 It may also be used for other conditions as determined by your doctor.

-Chlorpheniramine/phenylephrine/aspirin effervescent tablets is an antihistamine, decongestant, and pain reliever/fever reducer combination.
+Chlorpheniramine/phenylephrine/aspirin effervescent tablets are an antihistamine, decongestant, and pain reliever/fever reducer combination.
 The antihistamine works by blocking the action of histamine, which helps reduce symptoms such as watery eyes and sneezing.
 The decongestant promotes sinus and nasal drainage, which relieves congestion and pressure.
 The pain reliever/fever reducer works in the brain to help relieve pain and reduce fever.

-Do NOT use chlorpheniramine/phenylephrine/aspirin effervescent tablets if:
+Do NOT use chlorpheniramine/ phenylephrine/ aspirin effervescent tablets if: